© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dovecote at The Manor is a scheduled monument protected by Historic England under reference 1018612.
 View the official record →

-Dovecote at The Manor is a medieval stone-built dovecote located in Wiltshire.
+The Dovecote at The Manor is a brick-built structure located in Wiltshire and forms part of the heritage assets associated with The Manor estate.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018612.

 Dovecote at The Manor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018612.